oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ii/README.md

 ### Code Sample: Overriding the compiler's f<sub>MAX</sub>-II heuristic

-The code sample gives a trivial kernel in which the compiler's decision is suboptimal and the `intel::ii` attribute can be used to improve performance.
+The code sample gives a trivial kernel in which the compiler's decision is suboptimal and the `intel::initiation_interval` attribute can be used to improve performance.

 This tutorial contains two distinct pipelineable loops: